 - Any mission on Solar, which has the team flying far too close to either a really hot gas giant or a fairly cold star.

-- In Rogue Squadron 2, the last mission in the regular campaign is practically impossible.
-Based on the attack on the Death Star in Return of the Jedi (above), it's not only Airstrike Impossible but adds components of an escort mission.
+- In Rogue Squadron 2, the last mission in the regular campaign is the attack on the Death Star in Return of the Jedi (above), it's not only Airstrike Impossible but adds components of an escort mission.
 Naturally, high-speed flight down winding tunnels, mooks-a-licious and getting out before it all goes boom are all featured.

 - Star Wars Episode I: Starfighter, the training mission falls into the trench category of Airstrike Impossible, thanks to an invisible ceiling keeping the player inside a wing-scrapingly narrow canyon.
 The self-same canyon (complete with ceiling) is reprised in an escort mission filled with Trade Federation baddies to make That One Level.
 Interestingly, while tunnel fighting appears in the final level (attacking the Droid Control Ship, including getting inside around the same time Anakin did), side-tunnels actually provide time to hide and recharge shields, hence subverting the trope into a tactical advantage.